 Although no formal secession was proposed, dangled at the end of their resolutions was the implicit threat that should these requests be ignored, another convention may be called to discuss further action.

 The War of 1812 was an unpopular war, especially in the New England states.
-Though Congress voted to declare war in 1812 against Great Britain, it was hardly unanimous.
+Though Congress voted to declare war against Great Britain in 1812, it was hardly unanimous.

-In fact, the vote was strictly along party lines with Democratic-Republicans all voting for the war in a show of unity with Madison’s June 1st war message.
+In fact, the vote was strictly along party lines with Jeffersonian Democrats all voting for the war in a show of unity with Madison’s June 1st war message.
 Not a single Federalist member of Congress voted in favor of war.

 It is for this reason that opponents of the war declared the War of 1812 to be “Mr. Madison’s War.”